 That said, the term “content marketing tools” refers to more than just dedicated software.
 It can also include certain techniques and resources that any content creator can benefit from, regardless of budget or size of business.

 Sometimes teams aren’t ready to invest in new technology and are just looking for simple solutions to enhance their content marketing efforts.
-Here’s how some free or low-cost tools can help you do just that:
+Here’s how some free or low-cost platforms can help you do just that:

-If you find your needs aren't addressed by the basic tools mentioned above, you may be in the market for a more robust content marketing system.
+If you find your needs aren't addressed by the basic platforms mentioned above, you may be in the market for a more robust content marketing system.
 Here are some of the most common capabilities among such systems:

 |Audience targeting||Target content to specific audiences by segmenting customer data and/or creating buyer personas.
 Buyer personas model potential customer personalities, behaviors, motivations and pain points.|

 |Campaign management||View and manage all planned and in-progress marketing campaigns.
 This includes every part of the process, from refining content briefs to assigning tasks and sharing files.|

 |File management||A searchable file repository that makes it possible for team members to upload and download multiple digital assets, such as PDFs, videos and images.
 Some let you assign tags to particular assets for better organization and easy retrieval.|

 |Customer tracking||Track how readers interact with your website’s content.
 This includes measuring bounce rate, clicks and conversions.
 This data may be shown in a dashboard or report.|

 |Content editor||Design and build content, such as blog posts and landing pages.
 Many systems have drag-and-drop functions to move blocks of text, multimedia, tables and/or lists around the page until they’re satisfied with the design.|